Shining a Light on Africa’s Conservation Heroes

 The first season features 13 extraordinary Kenyan conservation heroes and the iconic species that they are working to protect like turtles, African wild dogs, elephants, snakes, rhinos, Grevy’s Zebras, vulturine guinea fowls, lions, leopards, colobus monkeys, and whales.
 The series is told through the stories of Africa’s own conservation heroes, front line soldiers, and cutting edge scientists, to find out what inspires them, and how we can infect all people with the same passion.
 The groundbreaking documentary series is filmed in some of Kenya’s wildest locations and many of our heroes have never before been seen on screen.

 The first season of Wildlife Warriors has sparked interest from Kenyans from different walks of life as a survey revealed that 51 percent of Kenyans watched the TV Series.
 It has also helped generate debates that are inspiring positive change in conserving Africa’s wildlife.
 The Wildlife Warriors series has also had an impact in South Africa after community members from Kwa Zulu Natal had a community screening on ‘Saving Snakes in Watamu’ episode.
 The members have developed an interest in learning about snakes found in South Africa.
-Two episodes of the TV series were selected for screening at the New York Wildlife Conservation Film Festival in October and the series was also recognized at this year’s Jackson Wild Film Festival in Wyoming and the National Geographic Explorers Festival.
+Two episodes of the TV series were selected for screening at the New York Wildlife Conservation Film Festival in October 2019 and the series was also recognized at the 2019 Jackson Wild Film Festival in Wyoming and the National Geographic Explorers Festival.

 A survey done by Kantar in November 2019 revealed that 51 percent of Kenyans watched the series and also revealed that 83 percent of Kenyans want the Ministry of Tourism and Wildlife to make the National Parks and Reserves free for children.
 They said park visits were essential for environmental literacy, and that visits would even improve children’s performance at school.